lf-energy/tac/process/lifecycle.md

 ### Acceptance Criteria

 Projects may be granted Emeritus status via a 2/3 vote from the TAC and with approval from project ownership.
-In cases where there is a lack of project ownership, only a 2/3 vote from the TAC is required.
+In cases w t is a lack of project ownership, only a 2/3 vote from the TAC is required.

 ### Benefits